2016 First-Year Opening Convocation: Launching the Next Four Years Together

 That is our aspiration for you: that you will develop a career path and a life-plan that enables you to align your deep gladness with the world's deep hunger.

-But starting this year and through the efforts of Augie CORE, this college is becoming more intentional than at any time in its 154-year history about helping you address the third and fourth questions I mentioned.
-Once you determine what you want to do, how do you get there?
-The college commits to working with you to answer that question.
-We've increased from 4 career counselors to 13 professions available to you help you determine your calling in life and a plan to get there.
+Over the past two years, we've increased from four career counselors to 15 professionals available to help you determine your calling in life and design a plan to get there.
 We will work with you to develop the internships and other experiences you need to hit the ground running as you prepare to pursue the first steps in your career.
 In fact, we will provide you with a Viking Scorecard, a practical way to track your progress toward career or grad school readiness.

-I'm going to count down from three to one so we can launch our planes as one.
-May the launching of these paper airplanes and the dreams they convey symbolize the beginning of our college years together.
+I'm going to count down from three to one so we can launch our aspirations together.
+May the launching of these airplanes and the dreams they convey symbolize the beginning of our college years together.
 Students, parents, loved ones, faculty and staff: May we align our efforts to make the next four years among the best and most formative of our students' lives.
 May our students have the wings to soar!

-Let's give ourselves a round of applause for our commitment to launch the next four years together!
+Let's give ourselves a round of applause for our commitment to launch the next three years together!

 Well, my time is up.
 Let me conclude by saying I look forward to getting to know each of you a bit better.
 Parents, we invite you back for Family Weekend.
 My wife and I will have reception at our home and we hope you can join us.
-Students, stop by to visit me during my open hours in the coffeehouse in the Center for Student Life.
+Students, stop by to visit me during my open hours in the coffeehouse in the Gerber Center.
 And we also hope to see each student at events across campus and at the Dahl President's Home.

-Best wishes to the Class of 2018.
+Best wishes to all of the students, families and colleagues gathered here today, and especially to the Augustana Class of 2020.
 I strongly suspect the next four years may be the best four years of your lives.
 Thank you!